 You'll "do the work" during our lab meetings, so you know you're getting the most out of the program.

 You’ll collect helpful ideas and respond to carefully crafted prompts that will help you adapt ideas to your unique child and family.
 You'll make a plan to try out new strategies.
 During each lab meeting we'll have time for Q&A and small-group coaching so you can feel confident trying the strategies at home.

 Learn about giftedness and twice-exceptionality so you understand what your kid needs to thrive.

 Learn new strategies that are grounded in research and lived experience - and which have helped other gifted/2e kids and their families.

 Personalize and adapt ideas to your unique family situation through guided activities, live Q&A, and interactive small-group coaching.

 Get support directly from Danika - I'll answer your questions, address your concerns, and help you adapt strategies as needed.

 Connect with other parents who are also passionate about supporting their own smart, sensitive kids.

-Weekly live Office Hours meetings
+Weekly live (and recorded) Office Hours meetings

 60 minutes each